ValuedMammal/dante/contributing.md

 The beauty of language is that by studying the history of a word, you very often find a slew of related words that are equally fascinating.
 Granted there are more possible words out there than we can possibly keep track of, and there are many dictionaries and resources on the web already, but we think the value Dante brings is to consolidate useful information into a multi-lingual experience that facilitates learning and social interaction.

-The only stipulation to expanding our existing dictionary collection is that the word should exist in English today and have a clear etymology that stems from Latin.
-Ideally there also exists a range of decendants and analogs in modern romance languages, but if no analogs are found in French for example, it's ok to simply put 'unknown' in the column.
+The only stipulation to expanding our existing dictionary collection is that **the word should exist in English today and have a clear etymology that stems from Latin.** Ideally there also exists a range of decendants and analogs in modern romance languages, but if no analogs are found in French for example, it's ok to simply put 'unknown' in the column.
 Naturally, we'd prefer that new rows to the csv have all columns completed (none left blank) before pushing updates.
 See [latin.csv](/latin.csv) for examples.

 ### Dictionary approach:
 -------
 - There's a unique constraint on the english word, as this is the primary search term.
 That means the same word can't appear in more than one row, but again this only applies to the english word column.
+- Match the structure of words, not the semantics.
-- From Dante help: "modern analogs aim to capture lexical forms that most closely resemble their latin origin, but because the meaning of words drifts over time, they may no longer track semantically, or are seldom used in modern parlance." give an example ?
+    - From Dante's help: *"Modern analogs aim to capture lexical forms that most closely resemble their latin origin, but because the meaning of words drifts over time, they may no longer track semantically, or are seldom used in modern parlance."*
+    - For example, words A and B may share an origin with latin word C, but A and B may not mean the same thing today, and it's possible neither have the original meaning of C.
 - For latin roots: generally try to match the grammar of the english term.
 In cases of ambiguity (which is most cases), go with what feels familiar, or where better translations exist.
 - Prefer verbs over adjectives.
 Prefer the noun when it can be clearly deduced by the etymology
     - e.g. aquatic, from the latin: aqua, (n) water
-- Latin verbs: prefer -are -ere -ire endings, i.e. the present active infinitive
+- Latin verbs: prefer *-are, -ere, -ire* endings, i.e. the present active infinitive
-- Ok to include two terms in one column of analogs [fr, es, it] separated by a space
+- Ok to include two or three (single space separated) terms in one column of analogs.
-- Adjectives: gender normally follows masculine or neuter -  for no reason other than laziness or consistency
+- Adjectives: for consistency, gender normally follows masculine or neuter.

 ### For maintainers - procedure for adding db rows
 -------